Ade A. Olufeko: Technology and advisory

-Discourse and impact

-Olufeko has been active in technology, creative sector initiatives, and public discourse.
-He has delivered talks at institutions such as the University of Oxford, Yale University, and Harvard Business School, contributing to discussions on innovation, digital transformation, and Africa’s economy.
+Olufeko has delivered talks at institutions including the University of Oxford, Yale University, and Harvard Business School on topics related to innovation, digital transformation, and Africa’s economy.

-He has served as a special guest moderator at London Business School and Columbia University, facilitating discussions on technology, creativity, and global economic trends.
-Additionally, he has spoken at Ivy League and leading institutions, including Georgetown University, Carnegie Mellon University, and the Lagos Business School, sharing insights on interdisciplinary approaches to innovation and development.
+He has also served as a guest moderator at London Business School and Columbia University, and has spoken at institutions including Georgetown University, Carnegie Mellon University, and the Lagos Business School on topics related to technology, creativity, and economic development.